DevBehindYou/Atomic-Notes-Project/README.md

 - 📫 You can reach me from email: DevBehindYou@gmail.com
 - Ongoing Project.
 - source code will available soon.

+# Features:

+Security:

+- AES 256-bit Encryption:

+All notes are encrypted using AES 256-bit encryption, providing maximum security for your sensitive information.

+- Biometric Authentication:

+Secure your notes with biometric authentication (fingerprint or face recognition) for effortless yet robust protection.

+- User-Controlled Cloud Backup:

+Manage and delete your cloud backups directly from the app, ensuring complete control over your data's privacy.

 # Roadmap: